 A preview of the Red Wings.

-Red Wings Player We Would Bet Money On Scoring: Nicklas Lidstrom (right).
-He has points in four consecutive games.
+Red Wings Player We Would Bet Money On Scoring: Pavel Datsyuk.
+He had points in 14 out of his past 16 games.

 Ex-Red Wings on the Penguins: None.